The EMPATHIC Framework for Task Learning from Implicit Human Feedback: Reaction Mapping Design

-A window of consecutive aggregated frame features is used as input for a data sample, which is labeled with the reward category (i.e., -$5$, -$1$, or $6$) received during the time step containing the $T$-th aggregated frame.
+Let $\{X_{t_0},...,X_{t}\}$ denote the sequence of raw input image frames from time $t_0$ to $t$.
+Time $t_0$ is the start of an episode, and $t$ is the time of the last image frame for the $T$-th aggregated frame being calculated.
+Aggregated FAU features $\varphi_{FAU} \in \mathbb{R}^m$ and head-motion features $\varphi_{head} \in \mathbb{R}^n$ are extracted by the feature extractor $\Phi$: $ (\varphi_{FAU}, \varphi_{head})_T = \Phi(\{X_{t_0},...,X_{t}\}) $.
+A window of consecutive aggregated frame features is used as input for a data sample, which is labeled with the reward category (i.e., $-5$, $-1$, or $+6$) received during the time step containing the $T$-th aggregated frame.
 The window of aggregated frames begins at the ($T$-$k$)-th and ends at the ($T$+$\ell$)-th aggregated frame.
 Since some reactions happen after an event, future data is needed to make a prediction for the current event; hence the prediction has a fixed time delay defined by the window.
 FAU features and the head-motion features are encoded separately: the temporal series for each is flattened into a single vector and then encoded with a linear layer.
 The two encodings are then concatenated into a single vector, which is input to a multilayer perceptron (MLP).
 We include an auxiliary task of predicting the corresponding annotations $\{A_{(T-k)},...,A_{(T+\ell)}\}$ as a single flattened vector $\bm{a} \in \{0,1\} ^{10(k+\ell+1)}$, in which each binary element of $A$ indicates whether a reaction gesture is occurring.
 This auxiliary task is intended to speed representation learning and act as a regularizer.
 Empirically, use of this auxiliary task achieves the best test loss but is unnecessary for better-than-random performance in the reward-ranking task (see Section~\ref{sec:results}).
 We also use a binary classification loss that combines the two negative reward classes as one, which reintroduces the ordinality of the reward classes by additionally penalizing predictions with the wrong sign.
 Let $g_\theta(\cdot)$ represent the MLP-based network, $\bm{z} \in \mathbb{R}^c$ be the output (unnormalized log probabilities of the $c$ classes with a corresponding ground-truth one-hot label $\bm{y} \in \{0,1\}^c$), and $\bm{o}$ denote the output of the auxiliary task. $\bm{y}_{bin}$ is the ground-truth binary class, and $\bm{z}_{bin}$ denotes the corresponding binary prediction computed from $\bm{z}$.
-Therefore,
+Therefore, $(\bm{z}, \bm{o})_T = g_\theta( \{(\varphi_{FAU}, \varphi_{head})_{T-k},...,(\varphi_{FAU}, \varphi_{head})_{T+\ell}\})$.

 The loss to be optimized is then expressed as: